raymondxuanhe/raymondxuanhe.github.io/_pages/about.md

 ---
 permalink: /
-title: "Raymond He"
+title: "About Me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 Hello, and welcome to my website!

 I am a 4th-year Ph.D. in Economics student at the University of Texas at Austin, and my research interests are in computational economics, labor economics, and sovereign debt.